-These two questions who are You, Lord? and who am I?-are imperative in the divine quest toward Intimacy with God.
+These two questions- who are You, Lord? and who am I?-are imperative in the divine quest toward intimacy with God.

-Jesus, we go under the new covenant rather than the old covenant of ancient Israel.
+Deuteronomy 33 recounts how God blessed the individual tribes of Israel.
 The church, the collective body of Jesus followers, is not synonymous with Old Testament Israel, but we share certain eloquent commonalities as the people of God.
 Blessings, for instance.
 While Deuteronomy 33 showcases twelve tribes of Israel with separate pieces of the prophetic pie, by Christ's grace we inherit "every spiritual blessing in the heavens" (Eph.
 1:3).

 With potential similarities in mind, read the prologue and epilogue in Deuteronomy 33:1-5,26-29, bookending the blessings of the twelve tribes.
-(Jeshurun is a poetic name for Israel meaning "upright" or "straight.")
+(Jeshurun is a poetic name for Israel meaning "upright" or "straight."2) In your Bible, underline the similarities you note.

 Perhaps no concept is more familiar to us than the one expressed in the first few words of Deuteronomy 33:3.
 However, there's also no concept more beautiful or transforming to those who believe it.
-Write the first portion of Deuteronomy 33:3.

-What imagery does Deuteronomy 33:26-27 paint of the otherness of God?
+Write the first portion of Deuteronomy 33:3 below.
+What imagery does Deuteronomy 33:26-27 use to paint of the otherness of God?

 Compare Deuteronomy 33:26 and 33:29.
-What stunning common characteristic is intimated?
+What stunning commonalities do you see?
+Write it in your own words.

-Let this sink in from the surface of your belief system down to the roots: because there is no one like our God, there is no one like His people.
+Let this sink in: because there is no one like our God, there is no one like His people.
 This is true under both covenants.
-The Old Testament Israelites were naturally born into the family of God while we are reborn into it by the Spirit (John 1:11-13; 3:3).
-Neither birthright was about superiority.
-Both were about salvation.
+While the Old Testament Israelites were naturally born into the family of God, we are reborn into it by the Spirit (John 1:11-13; 3:3).
+Neither birthright was about superiority; both were about salvation.
 Both were dependent on grace.

-Note the concept in Deuteronomy 33:29.
+Note the a key phrase in Deuteronomy 33:29.
 "How happy you are, Israel!
-Who is like you, a people \\\\\?"
+Who is like you, a people?"